14/08/2025

 Forest of Dean Weather Centre

-..HEATWAVE WARNING NOW IN EFFECT UNTIL 9PM MONDAY 18TH AUGUST...
+..HEATWAVE WARNING REMAINS IN EFFECT FROM 9AM FRIDAY UNTIL 9PM MONDAY 18TH AUGUST...

 WHERE… Entire forecast District.
-Highest temperatures expected across eastern and southern parts of the District, particularly through the Vale of Leadon and through the Severn Valley.
+Highest temperatures expected across southern and western parts of the District, particularly through the Severn Valley and the Wye Valley.

 IMPACTS… Consecutive days of heat can have cumulative effects on people and pets.
 Hot temperatures will increase the risk for heat-related illnesses to occur, particularly for those working or participating in outdoor activities.
 At risk groups include the elderly, the very young, and those on certain medications, as well as those who spend a large amount of time outdoors and exposed to the heat.